projectacrn/acrn-hypervisor/doc/faq.rst

 #.
 Then continue building the ACRN Service VM as usual.

-How to modify the default display output for a User VM?
+How to Modify the Default Display Output for a User VM?
 *******************************************************

 Apollo Lake HW has three pipes and each pipe can have three or four planes which